fondac/lunchpail/entrees/white-bean-tomato-stew.md

 - [omit] 1/2 teaspoon red-pepper flakes
 - 2 (15-ounce) cans white beans (such as butter or cannellini), rinsed
 - 1.5 cups broth or water
+- 1 bunch escarole or 2 endives, chopped into bite-size pieces
 - Extra-virgin olive oil for serving
 - Toasted bread for serving